apache/mynewt-site/docs/newt/newt_operation.md

 See [System Configuration And Initialization](/os/modules/sysinitconfig/sysinitconfig.md) for more information.

 In order to properly resolve all dependencies in the build system, newt recursively processes the package dependencies until there are no new dependencies.
-And it builds a big list of all the packages that need to be build.
+And it builds a big list of all the packages that need to be built.

 Newt then goes through this package list, and builds every package into